 Reporting medical conditions

-All drivers are also required by law to report any medical condition that could affect their ability to drive safely.
-This must be done at the time the condition occurs, not just when renewing your licence.
+All drivers are required to report a medical condition that could affect their ability to drive at the time the condition is diagnosed.

-Health practitioners are also required to report if a patient is diagnosed with a medical condition that may affect their ability to drive.
+Health practitioners are also required to report if a patient’s medical condition may affect their ability to drive.

 Assessing fitness to drive

-When assessing a person's medical fitness to hold a driver's licence, the health professional is required to examine the person in accordance with the standards contained in the National Transport Commission national guidelines Assessing fitness to drive - commercial and private vehicle drivers March 2012.
+When completing a certificate of fitness, the health professional is required to examine the licence holder in accordance with the standards contained in the National Transport Commission national guidelines Assessing fitness to drive - commercial and private vehicle drivers October 2016.

-The guidelines were developed in consultation with key groups, including doctors, specialists and other health professionals and have been adopted for use by health professionals and driver licensing authorities in all States and Territories of Australia and in New Zealand.
+The guidelines have been adopted for use by health professionals and driver licensing authorities in all states and territories of Australia and New Zealand.

 Medical fitness to drive - MyLicence